fabiolantelme/Landslide-susceptibility/README.md

 # Landslide-susceptibility

 # Objective
-Map landslide susceptibility in the Maira valley in sothern Piedmont
+Map landslide susceptibility in the Maira valley in southern Piedmont

 # Data
 - Piedmont DTM25